 • Aggravated asthma symptoms

-Nighttime Allergy Tips for Pollen
+Nighttime and Morning Allergy Tips for Pollen

-• If you’ve spent any time outside, change your clothes and take a shower before bed to remove pollen particles.
+• If you’ve spent any time outside, change your clothes and take a shower before bed to remove pollen particles

-• Take off your shoes at the front door to avoid tracking pollen into the house.
+• Take off your shoes at the front door to avoid tracking pollen into the house

 Mold

 While you hope to never have to deal with indoor mildew and mold, it does happen.
+If you’re allergic to mold, then it could trigger your allergies and keep you up at night—especially if your bedroom is close to a bathroom.

 Common symptoms of mold allergies include: